OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_create/Access_Restrictions_in_the_Expert_Mode.md

 attributes (e.g. members of a certain organization) will have access to your course material.
-AAI means "Authentication and Authorization Infrastructure" and allows university members to use systems of other participating institutions with only one user name and password.
+AAI means "Authentication and Authorization Infrastructure" and allows university members to use systems of other participating institutions with only one username and password.
 For further information on AAI please go to e.g. [Switch](http://www.switch.ch/aai/ "Switch") or to [Deutsches Forschungsnetz](https://www.aai.dfn.de/en/ "Deutsches Forschungsnetz") .